Yuchuan-Tsai/UIUC_ECON203_Notes/UIUC_ECON_Classes/ECON203.md

 We could use the mean squared error as our estimate our variance.
 However, this will not be an unbiased estimator
 $MSE = \frac{1}{n}\sum_{i=1}^{n}(y_i-\hat y_i)^2$

 Sample variance estimator:
 $\frac{1}{n-1}\sum_{i=1}^{n}(X_i - \bar X)^2$

 We would use $\mu$ instead of $\bar X$ if we could, but we do not know the true population mean, so we have to estimate it

-We are estimating two population parameters in a simple linear regression model:
-$\beta_0$ and $\beta_1$
+We are estimating two population parameters in a simple linear regression model: $\beta_0$ and $\beta_1$

 An **unbiased estimator** for the variance of the regression model is:
 $\frac{1}{n-2}\sum_{i=1}^{n}(Y_i - \hat Y_i)^2$

-With the corresponding estimate replacing the random variables with the values observed through data and estimation, another way to represent the unbiased estimator for the variance of the regression model is:
-$\sigma^2 = \frac{RSS}{n-2}$
+With the corresponding estimate replacing the random variables with the values observed through data and estimation, another way to represent the unbiased estimator for the variance of the regression model is: $\sigma^2 = \frac{RSS}{n-2}$

+Minimizing the $RSS$ term is sufficient for determining which model is the best

 #### Test Statistic
 When we assume the data comes from a normal distribution, we can construct test statistics similar to how we constructed them for population means and proportions:
 $\frac{\hat \beta_i - \beta_i}{\hat {se}(\hat \beta_i)} = t_{stat}$

 #### The Central Limit Theorem(CLT)
 Let $Z_1, Z_2, ... , Z_n$ be a sample of n independent and identically distributed random variables with mean $\mu$ and variance $\sigma^2$.
 Both $\mu$ and $\sigma^2$ are finite numbers and $\sigma^2 > 0$.
 Therefore, as $n \to \infty$(the sample size tends to infinity), the random variable $\sqrt{n}\frac{\bar Z - \mu}{\sigma}$ converges to a $N(0,1)$ random variable

-- Thus, so long as our sample size n is large, we can ignore OLS 5 when it comes to performing tests for regression **coefficients**
+- Thus, so long as our sample size n is large, we can ignore OLS 5 when it comes to performing tests for **regression coefficients**
 - At the same time, when n is large, we can say that the test statistic follows a standard normal distribution rather than a $t_{n-2}$ distribution
 - OLS 5 will still be needed for inferences about values of Y